LEARN

 The shape of a video

 Modern video streaming uses DASH (Dynamic Adaptive Streaming over HTTP).
-Videos are split into many short segments, each a few seconds long, and your browser fetches them one at a time as you watch.
+Videos are encoded at several quality levels — 1080p, 720p, 480p, and so on — which are called representations.
+Each representation is split into many short segments, each a few seconds long, and your browser fetches them one at a time as you watch, sometimes switching quality mid-playback when your network slows down.

 Two facts about those segments make fingerprinting possible: